-Dunbar also previously worked in civil litigation at Post & Schell, P.C., in Philadelphia, where he handled product and general liability claims.
+Dunbar previously worked in civil litigation at Post & Schell, P.C., in Philadelphia, where he handled product and general liability claims.
 Before that, he worked at a regional defense firm where he represented commercial entities and medical care providers.

 As an assistant district attorney for three and a half years, Dunbar managed a caseload of approximately 120 complex criminal matters through various phases of prosecution, including pre-arrest investigations, grand jury indictments and trying bench and jury trials to verdict.
 Dunbar prosecuted offenders for crimes that included burglary, arson, robbery, narcotics, weapons violations, aggravated assault, sexual abuse against children and rape.

 Dunbar graduated magna cum laude from the University of Maryland Eastern Shore with a degree in criminal justice.
 He earned his law degree from North Carolina Central University School of Law, where he was staff editor of the NCCU Law Review.

 While in law school, he worked with the Small Business and Community Development Clinic, the Criminal Defense Clinic and the Veteran’s Law Clinic.
 During law school Dunbar worked as a summer associate at the Raleigh, N.C., law firm Gray Newell Thomas, LLP, and as a legal intern for Philadelphia Common Pleas Judge Karen Shreeves-Johns.

-Dunbar is treasurer of The Barristers’ Association of Philadelphia, an organization founded in 1950 to address the professional needs and development of Black lawyers in the city.
-He is also on the board of directors and serves on the board of community communications and fundraising for the Share Food Program and is a former member of the board of directors for Men’s Center for Growth and Change.
+Dunbar is former treasurer of The Barristers’ Association of Philadelphia, an organization founded in 1950 to address the professional needs and development of Black lawyers in the city.
+He also serves on the Board of Directors for the Share Food Program and is a former member of the board of directors for Men’s Center for Growth and Change.